Renew & Restore Detox Kit

 Preheat the oven to 350 degrees Fahrenheit.
 Line a baking sheet with parchment paper.

 Wash the pumpkin, cut it in half with a sharp knife, and remove the seeds.

 Brush the flesh with oil and place face down on the baking sheet.
 Bake for 30 minutes or until a fork easily pierces the skin.
 Remove from the oven and let cool for 15 minutes, and then peel away the skin.
 Place the pumpkin pulp in a bowl and set aside.

 Add 1 tablespoon of olive oil to a large saucepan over medium heat.
 Add the onions and spices.
 Sauté for approximately 5 minutes or until slightly browned and translucent.
 Add vegetable stock if the mixture begins to dry out.

 Next, add the pumpkin pulp and cook for another 3 to 5 minutes.
 Add the tamari and brown the pumpkin slightly.
 Add the vegetable staccato, cover the pumpkin, and bring it to a boil.
 Reduce the heat and simmer for 10 minutes.
 With an emulsion blender (or blender) purée the soup until smooth and creamy.
 Add the maple syrup.

 Give yourself a double dose of soluble fiber with pumpkin and oats that will make you feel full longer.

-In a bowl whisk together pumpkin and vanilla almond milk until it become smooth.
-Stir into the steel cut oats.
-Next, stir in vanilla extract, pumpkin spice, and smidge of sea salt.
+In a bowl whisk together pumpkin and vanilla almond milk until it becomes smooth.
+Stir into the steel-cut oats.
+Next, stir in vanilla extract, pumpkin spice, and a smidge of sea salt.
 Simmer on low for approximately 20 minutes.